FAQ for Prospective workers

 Is there an age limit on the applicant?

 The GSC DAMA provides age concessions.
 For occupations at skill level 1 to 4 the nominee must be aged under 55 years when they apply for an ENS visa.
-To be nominated for an ENS visa under the GSC DAMA, the nominee must have held a TSS or SESR visa granted in connection with the GSC DAMA for three years - meaning they would need to be under 52 when they were granted a TSS visa.
+To be nominated for an ENS visa under the GSC DAMA, the nominee must have held a TSS visa granted in connection with the GSC DAMA for three years - meaning they would need to be under 52 when they were granted a TSS visa.

 For the occupations at skill level 5 the nominees must be aged under 50 when they apply for an ENS visa so must be under 47 years of age when employed under a GSC DAMA Labour Agreement.